tidyverse/tidyverse.org/content/blog/cran-checks-compiled-code/index.md

 -   You can use a configure script at the top level of the package, and have it add `CXX_STD=CXX11` for R 3.5 and below.
 An example (unmerged) [pull request to the readxl](https://github.com/tidyverse/readxl/pull/722/files) package demonstrates this approach.
 You will also need to add `Biarch: true` in your DESCRIPTION file.
 This appears to be the approach preferred by CRAN.
 -   For users with R \<= 3.5 on a system with an older compiler, package authors can instruct users to edit their `~/.R/Makevars` file to include this line: `CXX_STD=CXX11`.

 The tidyverse has a [policy of supporting four previous versions](https://www.tidyverse.org/blog/2019/04/r-version-support/) of R. Currently that includes R 3.5, but with the upcoming release of R 4.3 (which should be this Spring some time) the minimum version we will support is R 3.6.
-As we won't be supporting R 3.5 in the near future, you should not feel pressured to either unless you have a compelling reason.
+As we won't be supporting R 3.5 in the near future, you should not feel pressured to either.

 ## WARNING regarding the use of <code>sprintf()</code> in C/C++